Macedonia (region): History from the 7th century BC to Roman conquest

-In classical times, the region of Macedonia comprised parts of what at the time was known as Macedonia, Illyria and Thrace.
-Among others, in its lands were located the kingdoms of Paeonia, Dardania, Macedonia and Pelagonia, historical tribes like the Agrianes, and colonies of southern Greek city states.
+In classical times, the modern region of Macedonia comprised parts of what at the time was known as Lower Macedonia, Upper Macedonia, Paionia, Illyria and Thrace.
+Among others, in its lands were located the kingdom of Macedon, the kingdom of Paeonia and historical tribes like the Agrianes, Pelagonia and part of Dardania, the Chalcidian League and other Greek colonies like Amphipolis.
 Prior to the Macedonian ascendancy, parts of southern Macedonia were populated by the Bryges, while western, (i. e., Upper) Macedonia, was inhabited by Macedonian and Illyrian tribes.
 Whilst numerous wars are later recorded between the Illyrian and Macedonian Kingdoms, the Bryges might have co-existed peacefully with the Macedonians.
-In the time of Classical Greece, Paionia, whose exact boundaries are obscure, originally included the whole Axius River valley and the surrounding areas, in what is now the northern part of the Greek region of Macedonia, most of the Republic of North Macedonia, and a small part of western Bulgaria.
-By 500 BCE, the ancient kingdom of Macedon was centered somewhere between the southern slopes of Lower Olympus and the lowest reach of the Haliakmon River.
+In the time of Archaic Greece, Paeonia, whose exact boundaries are obscure, originally included the whole Axius river valley and the surrounding areas, in what is now the northern part of the Greek region of Macedonia, most of the Republic of North Macedonia, and a small part of western Bulgaria.

+Expansion of the kingdom of Macedon

+Prior to its expansion under Philip II, the ancient kingdom of Macedonia, to which the modern region owes its name, lay entirely within the central and western parts of the current Greek province of Macedonia.

+By 500 BCE, the ancient kingdom of Macedon was centered somewhere between the southern slopes of Lower Olympus and the lowest reach of the Haliakmon river.
 Since 512/511 BCE, the kingdom of Macedonia was subject to the Persians, but after the battle of Plataia it regained its independence.
-Under Philip II and Alexander the Great, the kingdom of Macedonia forcefully expanded, placing the whole of the region of Macedonia under their rule.
+Under Philip II and Alexander the Great, Macedon forcefully expanded in the wider region.

 Alexander's conquests produced a lasting extension of Hellenistic culture and thought across the ancient Near East, but his empire broke up on his death.
 His generals divided the empire between them, founding their own states and dynasties.
 The kingdom of Macedon was taken by Cassander, who ruled it until his death in 297 BC.
-At the time, Macedonian control over the Thracoillyrian states of the region slowly waned, although the kingdom of Macedonia remained the most potent regional power.
-This period also saw several Celtic invasions into Macedonia.
-However, the Celts were each time successfully repelled by Cassander, and later Antigonus, leaving little overall influence on the region.
+At the time, Macedonian control over the Thracian and Illyrian states of the region slowly waned, although the kingdom of Macedonia remained the most potent regional power.
+This period also saw several Celtic invasions into the Balkans.
+However, the Celts were successfully repelled by Antigonus Gonatas, leaving little overall influence on the region.